TRIF3X/Data-Structures/Data_Structures_Questions.md

 ## Heap

 1. What is the runtime complexity of `_bubble_up`?
+O(log n)

 2. What is the runtime complexity of `_sift_down`?
+O(log n)

-3. What is the runtime complexity of `insert`?
+3. What is the runtime complexity of `insert`? best time: O(1) if the item is inserted is less than its parent worst time: O(log n) if we have to insert then bubble up

 4. What is the runtime complexity of `delete`?
+O(log n), we will have to move the last item in the array to the first then sift_down

 5. What is the runtime complexity of `get_max`?
+O(1), it will be the first item in the array

 ## Doubly Linked List